nghdavid/miaosha/README.md

 ```

 ## Future Features
-- If there are already too many users send id to miaosha API, my backend system can change elastic load balancer's response.
+- If too many users send id to miaosha API, my backend system can change elastic load balancer's response.
 Elastic load balancer can directly return 'The activity is over' instead of routing requests to publisher target group.
 - Dynamic url
+- Use Code Deploy to update multiple instances